changisaac/opencv_ros/README.txt

-ROS Package for handling communication and data processing for opencv.
+ROS Package handling communication and data processing with opencv in differnt use cases.

 image_converter - loads in depth image array from astra 3D cam and outputs depth at certan pixel